hibernate/hibernate-orm/README.md

 ------------------------

-For contributors who do not otherwise use Gradle and do not want to install it, Gradle offers a very cool features called the wrapper.
+For contributors who do not otherwise use Gradle and do not want to install it, Gradle offers a very cool feature called the wrapper.
 It lets you run Gradle builds without a previously installed Gradle distro in a zero-conf manner.
 Hibernate configures the Gradle wrapper for you.
 If you would rather use the wrapper and not install Gradle (or to make sure you use the version of Gradle intended for older builds) you would just use the command `gradlew` (or `gradlew.bat`) rather than `gradle` (or `gradle.bat`) in the following discussions.